2 Kings 24

 Notes

-The opening of this chapter marks a dramatic geopolitical shift.
-Nebuchadnezzar's rise follows the Battle of Carchemish in 605 BC, where Babylon decisively defeated Egypt and inherited control of the entire Levant.
-Jehoiakim, who had been installed as king by Pharaoh Necho (2 Kings 23:34-35), now found himself compelled to transfer his allegiance to a new master.
-His three-year servitude followed by rebellion reflects the desperate political calculations of a small kingdom caught between empires.
+The opening of this chapter marks a major geopolitical shift.
+Nebuchadnezzar's rise follows the Battle of Carchemish in 605 BC, where Babylon defeated Egypt and took control of the Levant.
+Jehoiakim, who had been installed as king by Pharaoh Necho (2 Kings 23:34-35), was now compelled to transfer his allegiance to a new master.
+His three years of servitude followed by rebellion reflect the political calculations of a small kingdom caught between empires.

 The theological verdict in vv.
-2-4 is striking in its severity.
+2-4 is severe.
 The verb לְהַאֲבִידוֹ ("to destroy it") in v.
-2 uses the Hiphil infinitive of אָבַד, indicating purposeful, causative destruction -- the LORD actively sent these raiders to bring Judah to ruin.
-The text names Nebuchadnezzar as the human agent, but the theological author insists that behind the Chaldean, Aramean, Moabite, and Ammonite raiders stands the LORD himself.
-This is a consistent theme in the prophets: foreign empires serve as instruments of divine judgment (see Isaiah 10:5-6, where Assyria is called "the rod of my anger").
+2 uses the Hiphil infinitive of אָבַד, indicating purposeful, causative destruction: the LORD actively sent these raiders to bring Judah to ruin.
+The text names Nebuchadnezzar as the human agent, but the writer insists that behind the Chaldean, Aramean, Moabite, and Ammonite raiders stands the LORD himself.
+This is a consistent prophetic theme: foreign empires serve as instruments of divine judgment (see Isaiah 10:5-6, where Assyria is called "the rod of my anger").

-Verse 4 contains one of the most sobering statements in the entire Old Testament: וְלֹא אָבָה יְהוָה לִסְלֹחַ -- "and the LORD was not willing to forgive."
+Verse 4 states plainly: וְלֹא אָבָה יְהוָה לִסְלֹחַ -- "and the LORD was not willing to forgive."
 The verb אָבָה means "to be willing, to consent" -- this is not a statement about God's inability but about his resolved refusal.
 The blood guilt of Manasseh's reign (2 Kings 21:16), when he filled Jerusalem with innocent blood from one end to the other, had crossed a threshold from which there was no return.
 The prophets had warned repeatedly, but the nation's course was now set.

-Verse 7 functions as a quiet epitaph for Egyptian power in the region.
-The phrase "from the Brook of Egypt to the River Euphrates" describes the entire Fertile Crescent -- the very territory God had promised to Abraham (Genesis 15:18).
-Now it belongs entirely to Babylon.
-Egypt's withdrawal from the stage means that Judah's last hope of a political savior has vanished.
+Verse 7 serves as a brief epitaph for Egyptian power in the region.
+The phrase "from the Brook of Egypt to the River Euphrates" describes the entire Fertile Crescent, the territory God had promised to Abraham (Genesis 15:18).
+Now it belongs to Babylon.
+Egypt's withdrawal means that Judah's last political hope has vanished.

 Jehoiachin's Surrender and the First Deportation (vv.
 8-17)